Wind-Chaser/hillffair-2k17/README.md

 </p>

 ## Registration
-Here, you can see registration of students in evenst and they get notified about the registration.
+Here, you can see registration of students in events and they get notified about the registration.
 <p align="center">
 <img src="Images/h4.png" width="80%">
 </p>